 Sometimes the compulsion may not be about actually doing something, but rather about avoiding something, such as postponing a task, or not doing a task at all.
 For example, procrastination (when the addict keeps postponing tasks, instead of doing it and getting it over with).
 The addict will have a history of putting off the fulfilment of tasks, even though they know there may be negative consequences if the task is not done on time.

-Behavioural addictions are sometimes also referred to as “natural awards” or “process addictions”.
+Behavioural addictions are sometimes also referred to as “natural awards” or “process addictions”, with the right psychiatric course of treatment many of these behaviours can be overcome to lead unaffiliated lives again.

 An eating disorder treatment program would ideally support and care for people in recovery from eating disorders, this includes anorexia, bulimia, compulsive overeating & other food and body image related issues.